High Dimensional Latent Panel Quantile Regression with an Application to Asset Pricing: Introduction

-To sum-up, our paper makes the following contributions.
-First, we propose a new class models that consist of both \textit{high dimensional regressors} and \textit{latent factor} structures.
-We provide a scalable estimation procedure, and show that the resulting estimator is consistent under suitable regularity conditions.
-Second, the high dimensional and non-smooth objective function require innovative strategies to derive all the above-mentioned results.
-This leads to the use in our proofs of some novel techniques from high dimensional statistics/econometrics, spectral theory, empirical process, etc. Third, the proposed estimators inherit from quantile regression certain robustness properties to the presence of outliers and heavy-tailed distributions in the idiosyncratic component of a factor model.
+On the theoretical side, we also present multiple results that entirely differ from those in \cite{belloni2011l1}.
+In addition to allowing time dependence and a latent factor structure, we can consistently estimate the conditional quantiles without requiring a minimum eigenvalue condition on the behavior of the design matrix, which is typically required in the literature (e.g. \cite{belloni2011l1}).
+Relative to approaches that incorporate latent factor structure but relies on the squared loss, the proposed estimators inherit from quantile regression certain robustness properties to the presence of outliers and heavy-tailed distributions.
 Finally, we apply our proposed model and estimator to a large-dimensional panel of financial data in the US stock market and find that different return quantiles have different selected firm characteristics and that the number of latent factors can be also be different.

-\paragraph*{Outline.} The rest of the paper is organized as follows.
+\paragraph*{Outline} The rest of the paper is organized as follows.
 Section \ref{sec:Overview} introduces the high dimensional latent quantile regression model, and provides an overview of the main theoretical results.
-Section \ref{sec:Problem} presents the estimator and our proposed ADMM algorithm.
+Section \ref{sec:sol_algorithms} presents the estimator and our proposed ADMM algorithm.
 Section \ref{sec:theory} discusses the statistical properties of the proposed estimator.
 Section \ref{sec:Simulation} provides simulation results.
 Section \ref{sec:Empirical} consists of the empirical results of our model applied to a real data set.
-The proofs of the main results are in the Appendix.
+The proofs of the main results are in the Supplementary Material.